Progy1992/worker-system-app/README.md

    d. **flask-api:** This application is developed for internal testing of the application by adding or removing data from the database.
 Port forwarding is used to connect to the cluster database and perform necessary operations.

    e. **helm-chart:** This folder contains all the necessary files required for deploying the application on a Kubernetes cluster using Helm.

-By following these steps, you should be able to successfully deploy the application using the provided Helm chart.